Charged With DUI ?

 It’s a scary time.
 You don’t want to make a move that could hurt you in the long run.

 Almost 75% of arrested drivers are first-time offenders.
 So, it’s likely that you have no clue how to proceed.

 Drunk driving isn’t like a speeding ticket, which might only add a point to your license.
 It’s a criminal offense.
 This means it could stay on your record forever if you’re convicted.
 That’s something you should avoid at all costs.

 Read on for six essential steps that are vital to take after a DUI arrest.

 This is something to remember both during the stop and after the officer has allowed you to continue on your way.

 The right to remain silent is the Miranda right that people usually know.
 However, many don’t use it to their advantage in the heat of the moment.
 Remember — you don’t have to admit that you’ve been drinking right off the bat.

-However, that doesn’t let you refuse to submit to a breathalyzer test if the officer asks you to cooperate.
+That doesn’t let you refuse to submit to a blood, breath, or urine test if the officer asks you too.
 If this is your first offense, your driver’s license could be suspended for a year just for that refusal.

 You have the right to remain silent.
-You also don’t have to submit to a search if the officer doesn’t have probable cause.
-But you do have to take a breathalyzer test if requested during a DUI arrest, unless you’re okay with the consequences of refusing.
+You do not have to submit to a field sobriety test.
+You do have to take a blood, breath, or urine test if requested during a DUI arrest, unless you’re okay with the consequences of refusing.